 If used to gauge the ease of resolving support issues, shipping concerns, or other product support problems, an organization would only be sampling a fraction of their customer base.
 That fraction that experienced an issue.
 While extremely important, this is a limited view to how the company is performing overall and does not provide enough information on its own.

-What Causes High Customer Effort and How Do You Fix It?
+What Causes High Customer Effort and How Do You Reduce It?

 Here are some examples of what customers reported as High Customer Effort: